kubode/playground-gradle-catalog-dep-manage/README.md

 ## Pros/Cons

-Comparison with dependency management using buildSrc.
+Comparison with dependency management using `buildSrc`.

 ### Pros